Local Development and WordPress Uploads

 You could copy the entire wp-content/uploads/ directory but that can use up a lot of disk space for little benefit.

-Another option is to rewrite all HTTP requests for local images to the appropriate URLs on the live site.
+Another option is to rewrite all HTTP requests for missing local images to the appropriate URLs on the live site.

 Here’s how to do it: